Rei-SwitchBot/faq/en-us/Outdoor Spotlight Cam.md

 Proceed to add the camera to your SwitchBot account again if needed.

-If you encounter other problems, please contact us by opening our app, Tap

-Profile Page

-and then select

-Feedback

-and select your device.

 ---
 ### How long does Outdoor Spotlight Cam battery last?